kanselarij-vlaanderen/digital-signing-service/README.md

 For more details on SigningHub API authentication, see ["managing third party integrations"](https://manuals.ascertia.com/SigningHubv7/Managethirdpartyintegrations.html) in their manual.

 - `SIGNINGHUB_API_URL`: Base-URL of the Signinghub-API
-- `SIGNINGHUB_IFRAME_REDIRECT_URL`: URL-path to redirect to when finishing Iframe interaction.
-Note that a default for this is configurable in SigningHub integration settings too, but for development purposes it's useful to be able to configure per environment.

 Authentication at VO-network, through SSL client certificate authentication
 - `CERT_FILE_PATH`: Path to client certificate file (`.pem`-format)